1. Trial employment and probationary period

 If you have worked in a company for more than four weeks and become sick, you are entitled to payment of your regular wages up to 6 weeks from your employer.
 This also applies if you are unable to work as a result of a sports accident.
 If, on the other hand, you have consciously endangered your health, for example by getting drunk in traffic, participating in a fight or smoking after a heart attack, the employer can refuse to continue paying your wages.
 The employer can also refuse to continue paying wages if you are unable to work because of plastic surgery or the removal of a tattoo.

-You are entitled to special leave and thus to payment of your regular wages even if you are not working because you
+You are entitled to special leave and therefore to payment of your regular wages even if you are not working because you

 - have a death (2 working days) or a birth in the family (1 working day),